 • 36 credit points of research units, plus 12 credit points of option units.

-What specialisations are on offer at QUT?
+What majors are on offer at QUT?

 QUT offers seven majors, or specialisations you can study within your Master of Education: